alexjlockwood/AndroidDesignPatterns/_posts/2016-10-22-icon-animations.md

 {% include posts/2016/10/22/includes10_downloading_animated_svgs.html %}

-### Sample app
+### Sample app & further reading

-Here is the link to the [sample app source code][adp-delightful-details].

-### Further reading
+All of the icon animations in this blog post (and more) are available in `AnimatedVectorDrawable` format on [GitHub][adp-delightful-details].

 **TODO(alockwood): add list of helpful resources**

 ### Special thanks

-I'd like to give a **huge** shout out to [Nick Butcher][NickButcherGooglePlus], because I probably would never have written this blog post without him.
-Several of the animations in this blog post were copied from his amazing open source project [Plaid][plaid-source-code], which I highly recommend you check out if you haven't already!
+I'd like to give a **huge** thanks to [Nick Butcher][NickButcherGooglePlus], because I probably would never have written this blog post without his help and advice!
+Several of the animations in this blog post were taken from his amazing open source application [Plaid][plaid-source-code], which I highly recommend you check out if you haven't already.
 I'd also like to thank [Roman Nurik][RomanNurikGooglePlus] for his [Android Icon Animator][AndroidIconAnimator] tool and for inspiring the path morphing animations in the final example in this blog post.
+Thanks again!

 ### Reporting bugs & feedback